-It is possible to bond polycarbonate with another kind of plastic – Liquid polyurethane or gorilla glue.
-Polyurethanes are advisable to be used when the temperature is below – as low as -40F – as it will not become brittle like other adhesives.
-Its also resistant to salt, oil, gas, and any chemicals.
+It is possible to bond polycarbonate with another plastic-liquid polyurethane or gorilla glue.
+Polyurethanes should be used when the temperature is below – as low as -40F – as they will not become brittle like other adhesives.
+It’s also resistant to salt, oil, gas, and chemicals.

-The bonding will not be as good as methyl methacrylate in terms of clarity and strength, but people prefer gorilla glue for its unique physical properties.
+The bonding will not be as good as methyl methacrylate regarding clarity and strength, but people prefer gorilla glue for its unique physical properties.
 Similar guidelines like other glue should be followed while using gorilla glue, and it must be only used in a well-ventilated area.
-Follow the below-mentioned process for best results:
+Follow the below-mentioned process for the best results:

-- Apply the glue at the clean polycarbonate area where you wish to apply the glue using a foam brush or an applicator.
+- Apply the glue to the clean polycarbonate area where you wish to apply the adhesive using a foam brush or an applicator.

 - Hold the polycarbonate tightly till it joins; it may take up to 5 minutes.

-- Once it’s able to support its own weight, let it dry for 24-48 hours.
-Please don’t rush the drying time ven it looks dry before given it is not ready for heavy loads.
+- Once it can support its weight, let it dry for 24-48 hours.
+Please don’t rush the drying time even if it looked dry before, given it is not ready for heavy loads.

 What is Stress Cracking?

-Ans.
-Polycarbonate and acrylic can be glued together, but certain things need to be taken care of.
+Polycarbonate and acrylic can be glued together, but certain things must be taken care of.
 The best glue for bonding them together is either Gorilla glue or Superglue.
-Similar guidelines mentioned above must be followed in order to join polycarbonate and acrylic sheets perfectly.
-Take a note, always use gorilla glue and Superglue in well-ventilated areas because their fumes can be toxic to health if inhaled in large amounts.
+Similar guidelines must be followed to join polycarbonate and acrylic sheets ideally.
+Take note, Always use gorilla glue and Superglue in well-ventilated areas because their fumes can be toxic to health if inhaled in large amounts.

-Ans.
 Polycarbonate and Lexan are the same and have no difference whatsoever.
-Polycarbonate is the basic nake of thermoplastics, and Lexan is the brand name of the same.
+Polycarbonate is thermoplastic’s basic nake, and Lexan is the same brand name.
 Over time Lexan became the general term for polycarbonate.

-Ans.
 Clear silicone adhesive will bond virtually everything to anything in almost all conditions.
-It provides a strong, flexible, watertight seal to your polycarbonate sheets, even underwater and in the rain.
-This is a viable option as polycarbonate can expand and contract in different temperatures.
+It provides a strong, flexible, watertight seal to your polycarbonate sheets underwater and in the rain.
+This option is viable as polycarbonate can expand and contract at different temperatures.

-Ans.
 Polycarbonate and wood can be glued, but practice like that is not advisable, leading to damage and insufficient repairs.
-I won’t be able to suggest any specific type of glue, but if a situation occurs where you need to join wood and polycarbonate, follow the manufactures instructions extensively to choose the most appropriate and effective adhesive for the job.
+I won’t be able to suggest any specific type of glue, but if you need to join wood and polycarbonate, follow the manufacturer instructions extensively to choose the most appropriate and effective adhesive for the job.

-Ans.
-For bonding polycarbonate with metals like aluminum and stainless steel, the best adhesive to use is Loctite Plastic Bonder.
-Its specialized acrylic formula and properties combine two components to produce a strong, impact-resistant bond that sets in less than half an hour.
+Loctite Plastic Bonder is the best adhesive for bonding polycarbonate with metals like aluminum and stainless steel.
+Its specialized acrylic formula and properties combine two components to produce a robust, impact-resistant bond that sets in less than half an hour.